 Revised: Orig.
 2022 (as Charter Policy)

+Rev. 2025

 213 CHARTER SCHOOL BOARD COMMITTEES

 [NOTE: Many charter school boards utilize either standing or ad hoc committees, or both.
 On the other hand, some charter school boards avoid the use of committees for the most part because of the danger of fragmentation of the governance process.
 The objective of this policy is to provide a framework for those charter school boards which elect to utilize committees or subcommittees.
 Further, this policy is designed to apply only to committees or subcommittees made up of elected charter school board members.
 Other considerations will apply to committees established by the charter school board involving members of the public, employees, students, parents, etc.]